bkeviana/Horiseon-project/README.md

 <html>
 <h1> ## WEEKLY- CHALLENGE : REFACTORING ## </h1>
 <body>
-<p> This weekly challenge is based on Refactoring.
-In this challenge, we had to make sure everything was working correctly (links, images, etc.) as well as clean up the code making it easier to read. </p>
+<p> This week's challenge is based on Refactoring.
+In this challenge, we were asked to make sure everything was working correctly (links, images, etc.) as well as clean up the code making it easier to read. </p>
  <p> I'll be telling you about the few things I changed to achieve this task: </p>
 <ul>
 <li> First, I noticed in the CSS file, alot of the code was redundant.
 So, I simply combined them without changing the functionality and appearance of the site. </li>